MDI is continuing research in collaboration with scientists at the Advanced Photon Source, Argonne National Laboratory.

 mockups for planned experiments on molten nuclear energy-related materials.

-MDI scientists, in collaboration with Argonne National Laboratory and Stony Brook University, have published
+MDI scientists, in collaboration with Argonne National Laboratory and Stony Brook University, have published the results

-commercial clients in Japan and the UK.
+clients in Japan and the UK.

-MDI completed successful beamline campaigns at the Advanced Photon Source at Argonne National Lab in Illinois
+MDI completed successful beamline campaigns at the Advanced Photon Source at Argonne National Lab in Illinois and

-MDI installed HT-CNL systems in the Department of Physics at Coe College in Cedar Rapids, IA and also at Oak
+MDI installed HT-CNL systems in the Department of Physics at Coe College in Cedar Rapids, IA and also at Oak Ridge

-Ridge National Laboratory's Spallation Neutron Source in Oak Ridge, TN.
+National Laboratory's Spallation Neutron Source in Oak Ridge, TN.
 Both instruments are being used for research on liquids

 and glasses.
 The instrument at Oak Ridge will also be used at their high flux neutron beamlines to make in-situ structure